Chicago Style Workout 18: Hyphens, Part 2

 time-clock-punching employees

-6. Noun + noun modifiers that indicate a single function (that is, the first noun modifies the second noun) are usually hyphenated when serving as nouns.
+6. Compounds consisting of a noun plus a noun and indicating a single function (that is, the first noun modifies the second noun) are usually hyphenated when serving as nouns.

 student-nurse